rcap107/forecasting/objectives.md

     - Time of prediction in deployment setting != every possible times
     - models:
         - HGBDR
-        - exercise: pipeline with missing value support: SimpleImputer with indicator, Spline, Nystroem, RidgeCV
+        - exercise: pipeline with missing value support: SimpleImputer with indicator, Spline, Nystroem, RidgeCV or TableVectorizer
+            - hyper tuning + per analysis of the CV results of the best model.

+## New notebook

 - Train a family of t+h direct models and evaluate them:
     - Plot predictions at different time points.
     - Compute per-horizon metrics + metrics integrated over all horizons of interests
 - Alternatives to a family of t+h direct models:
-    - recursive modeling: show limitations on synthetic data (show with mlforecast, darts and sktime)
+    - Recursive modeling: show limitations on synthetic data (show with mlforecast, darts or sktime)
+    - Use vector output models with concatenated future covariates.
-    - pass h as an extra features and generate expanded datasets for many h values (and nans in lag features).
+    - Pass h as an extra features and generate expanded datasets for many h values and concatenated future covariates?

-- Dealing with drifts and trends via multiplicative preprocessing of the target.
+## New notebook

 - Quantify uncertainty in predictions with quantile regressors and evaluate them:
     - Study pinball loss, coverage / width of uncertainty regressors + reliability diagrams + Lorenz curve
     - Study if conformal predictions can improve upon this (optional)
         - Show limitation of split conformal predictions:
         - Show CQR.
         - Non-exchangeable conformal prediction.

-- Making models with lagged features robust to random missing values.
+- Regression as probabilistic classification reduction.
+    - auto-regressive sampling to sample from the joint future distribution.

+## Other ideas

 - TabICL or TabPFN on calendar + exogenous features (without lag features).

-- Use skore at some points?
-Maybe not for this iteration.
+- Dealing with drifts and trends via multiplicative preprocessing of the target.
+- Making models with lagged features robust to random missing values by injecting missing data at training time (possibly by feature blocks).
+- Using sample weights to deal with contiguous data quality problems.

 ## Exercises